dxw/playbook/_includes/sections/work-we-do/building-services.md

 technical spikes and experiments, and to make initial technology and service design decisions.

-**Beta**: Build a working version of the service, based on what we learnt in alpha.
+**Beta**: Build a working version of the service, based on what we learned in alpha.
 Carry out regular usability testing of the service with users, and launch a minimum viable product.
 Make plans for supporting the service and continue iterating it.